-As a homeowner you would like to finish your basement, add or replace a deck, add an extension, replace the old inefficient water heater, install air conditioning, etc. The process might seem complicated or confusing but we are here to make it as easy as possible for you.
+As a homeowner you would like to finish your basement, add or replace a deck, add an extension, replace the old inefficient water heater, install air conditioning, etc. The process might seem complicated or confusing, but we are here to make it as easy as possible for you.

 Our Start a Project is a great place to begin.

 The Pikes Peak Regional Building Department is responsible for the issuing and management of building permits for all areas under our jurisdiction.
 These areas include unincorporated El Paso County; the cities of Colorado Springs, Fountain and Manitou Springs; the towns of Green Mountain Falls, Monument and Palmer Lake; and in Teller County, the City of Woodland Park.
+We do not service the townships of Ramah or Calhan, nor any other areas of Teller County.

 Your home or business is an investment.
 If your construction project does not comply with the codes adopted by the community, the value of your investment could be reduced or can create a hazard for yourself or your family.
 Also, property insurers may not cover the work done without permits and\or inspections.